|

 aberration.
 RIGHT: incident wavefront Wi,

-tilted in regard to the optical surface, losses the symmetry needed
+tilted in regard to the optical surface, loses the symmetry needed

 to become spherical after reflection; as a result, rays originating